New Gardens and Landscapes

 The design for the landscape is by Todd Langstaffe-Gowan, whose vision for Kensington Palace draws on both his flair as a contemporary garden designer and his knowledge as a royal garden historian.
 There are new lawns and avenues and a maze-like path inspired by the 'wilderness walks' of the 18th century.

 Lost views of Kensington Palace have been restored and the design unites the palace with Kensington Gardens.
 The statue of Queen Victoria, which has stood at Kensington Palace since 1893 has become the centrepiece of the gardens in celebration of the fact that it was Victoria who first opened the gardens to the public.

 We want to make Kensington Palace a place to be; somewhere people come to relax, to learn and discover the stories of the fascinating people who lived here.

-As part of our building work, we will create a new courtyard terrace and café, which will complement the Orangery, where people can come to enjoy the gardens.
-This café will be situated on the East Front next to the new entrance to the palace.
+As part of our building work, we created a new courtyard terrace and café, which complements the Orangery, where people can come to enjoy the gardens.
+This café is situated on the East Front next to the new entrance to the palace.

 Education and Outreach Spaces

 Our ambition is for Kensington Palace to become a vital place for learning and community.

 The facilities provided by the building work at Kensington Palace have allowed Historic Royal Palaces to offer increased opportunities to our local communities in Kensington and Chelsea.
 The borough is one of the UK's most densely populated and diverse communities, with over 100 languages spoken in its schools.